kkennedyua/cyverse_base_tutorial_repo/README.md

         # Project name: the title of your tutorial/quick start
         # Author name(s): your name
         # Project version: 1.0 (all new tutorials start with v 1.0)
-6. Convert the markdown file to ReStructured text file (which we will call *index.rst*) using Pandoc:
+7. Convert the Markdown file to a ReStructured text file (which we will call *index.rst*) using Pandoc:

         $ pandoc -f markdown -t rst -o index.rst your_file_name.md

     For convenience, the templates have a few ReStructured text elements that may not be properly converted by Pandoc.
 You will need to check the converted ReStructured text.
-You can use an online viewer [http://rst.ninjs.org/](http://rst.ninjs.org/) or you can view live changes using restview [http://rst.ninjs.org/](http://rst.ninjs.org/)
+You can use an online viewer [http://rst.ninjs.org/](http://rst.ninjs.org/) or you can view live changes using restview [http://rst.ninjs.org/](http://rst.ninjs.org/).
-7. You may need to edit the *'conf.py'* file to change the following lines:
+8. You may need to edit the *'conf.py'* file to change the following lines.
+In a text editor such as Text Wrangler, search for the following and replace as noted:
-     - (line 52) copyright = 'YEAR, CyVerse'
+     - copyright = 'YEAR, CyVerse'
-     - (line 113) html_theme = 'sphinx_rtd_theme'
+     - html_theme = 'sphinx_rtd_theme'
-   We have provided a sample  *'conf.py'* file in the */misc* folder which you could also edit and replace.
+   We have provided a sample *'conf.py'* file in the */misc* folder, which you could also edit and replace.
-8. Build the tutorial:
+9. Build the tutorial:

         $ make html
-9. Your HTML site will be in the _build directory that has been created.
+10. Your HTML site will be in the _build_ directory that has been created (**index.html**).
-10. Commit your changes and push the tutorial back to GitHub.
+11. Commit your changes and push the tutorial back to GitHub.
-11. Notify [Tutorials@CyVerse.org](mailto:Tutorials@CyVerse.org) that your tutorial is ready for inclusion in the main CyVerse documentation repo.
-We will review and verify the contribution, and add you as a maintainer repo in the CyVerse collection.
+12. Notify [Tutorials@CyVerse.org](mailto:Tutorials@CyVerse.org) that your tutorial is ready for inclusion in the main CyVerse documentation repo.
+We will review and verify the contribution, and add you as a maintainer to your repo in the CyVerse collection.
 You should make future edits following the instructions above for 'Fixing and/or improving documentation via GitHub.'
 Alternatively, you can host your tutorial independently on ReadTheDocs following their [instructions for importing documentation](https://docs.readthedocs.io/en/latest/getting_started.html#import-your-docs).

 ## Other tutorial elements

-**Workflow Diagrams:** Version controlled workflow diagrams can be built using [yEd](http://www.yworks.com/products/yed).
+**Workflow Diagrams:** Version-controlled workflow diagrams can be built using [yEd](http://www.yworks.com/products/yed).